Yonas143/petreev1/README.md

-# Flutter Plant App 🌿📱
+# Petree App 🌿📱

 <p align="center">
   <img src="https://your-plant-app-logo-url.com" alt="Plant App Logo" width="150">
 </p>

-<p align="center">A Flutter app for plant enthusiasts to explore, identify, and manage their plant collections.</p>
+<p align="center">Petree is a pioneering hybrid business that seamlessly integrates the convenience of an online shop with the tangible benefits of environmental sustainability.
+Specializing in plants, gardening tools, and agricultural products, Petree caters to both aesthetic and ecological needs. the app for plant enthusiasts to explore, identify, and manage their plant collections.</p>

 ## Features